wagnerufs/anvil/qGaussian/paper/paper.md

 # Summary

-qGaussian is a R package that contain probability distributions functions and others mathematical functions related to the Tsallis Statistics [@tsallis].
+qGaussian is an R package that contain probability distributions functions and others mathematical functions related to the Tsallis Statistics [@tsallis].
 The user can apply a statistical test to verify how the q-Gaussian distribution adjusts to the empirical data [@santahelena].
 By default, it is provided the density, distribution function, quantile function and random generation [@thistleton] for the q-gaussian distribution.